pme123/scala-adapters/docs/_docs/16-stylesheets.md

 To override the default [Sass](http://sass-lang.com/guide) (located in theme's `_sass` directory), do one of the following:

-1. Copy directly from the Minimal Mistakes theme gem
+1. Copy directly from the Scala Adapters theme gem

-   - Go to your local Minimal Mistakes gem installation directory (run `bundle show minimal-mistakes-jekyll` to get the path to it).
+   - Go to your local Scala Adapters gem installation directory (run `bundle show scala-adapters-jekyll` to get the path to it).
    - Copy the contents of `/assets/css/main.scss` from there to `<your_project>`.
    - Customize what you want inside `<your_project>/assets/css/main.scss`.

 2. Copy from this repo.

-   - Copy the contents of [assets/css/main.scss](https://github.com/mmistakes/minimal-mistakes/blob/master/assets/css/main.scss)
+   - Copy the contents of [assets/css/main.scss](https://github.com/pme123/scala-adapters/blob/master/assets/css/main.scss)
      to `<your_project>`.
    - Customize what you want inside `<your_project/assets/css/main.scss`.